Make your own beautiful Dream Catcher to protect you from bad dreams. The Daydream craft kit comes with everything you need to DIY dreamcatcher decor.

 I think we all need a dream catcher to protect us from those nasty, bad dreams!

 Whether you believe the same as the Ojibwe or just love the look of the dream catchers, Apostrophe S has the kit for you!
 This Daydream kit gives you all of the supplies you need to create simple and beautiful dream catcher decor.
-The cost of the Daydream kit is $35 plus S&H. Keep in mind, kits are only available while supplies last, so make sure to get yours while they’re still available!
+Sorry, this kit is no longer available.

 Most everything you will need is supplied in the kit.
 What you will need to supply is a pair of scissors.
 That’s it!